taed2-2425q1-gced-upc/TAED2_Mates/docs/Model_card.md

 The chosen combination of batch and optimizer is **Batch 32 using AdamW**, as it is the one with best accuracy.

+Moreover, the model has a total of 3965848 parameters, with only 199800 of them being trainable.

 ## Evaluation